Visit the Neues Museum and See the Bust of Nefertiti in Berlin

 Schliemann’s Troy used to be one of the top attractions of Berlin’s historical collection, but most items were transported to the Soviet Union in 1945 and never returned.
 Good copies, and a few original items, are on display in a small exhibition on the ground floor of the Neues Museum.

-Neues Museum Berlin Visitors Information
+Neues Museum Berlin Visitor Information

 Buying Tickets for the Neues Museum in Berlin

 Admission tickets for the Neues Museum are €14 and free for children up to 18 years old.
 An excellent free audio guide is included.
-Buy Neues Museum tickets online and go directly to the entrance.

 Neues Museum in Berlin Columns